python-poetry/poetry/docs/docs/cli.md

 poetry run python -V
 ```

-Note that this command has no option.

-## script

-The `script` executes one of the scripts defined in `pyproject.toml`.
+It can also executes one of the scripts defined in `pyproject.toml`.

 So, if you have a script defined like this: